aceynk/PyToCP/README.md

 This module writes mods for Content Patcher, which is for the game Stardew Valley.
 You should probably have both if you choose to use this.

 Content Patcher (CP) is a Mod for Stardew Valley that allows editing of game data with json files.

-CP can be found here: https://www.nexusmods.com/stardewvalley/mods/1915 CP is open source: https://github.com/Pathoschild/StardewMods/tree/stable/ContentPatcher
+CP can be found here: https://www.nexusmods.com/stardewvalley/mods/1915

+CP is open source: https://github.com/Pathoschild/StardewMods/tree/stable/ContentPatcher

-Stardew Valley (SDV) is a video game made by Concerned Ape Information can be found here: https://www.stardewvalley.net/
+Stardew Valley (SDV) is a video game made by Concerned Ape.

+Information can be found here: https://www.stardewvalley.net/

 # Install